This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 14. Duke of York Square Food Market, Chelsea

-In the centre of Chelsea nestled near to Sloane Square, the sumptuous Saturday food market in and around The Duke of York Square is one of the best food markets in London.
+In the centre of Chelsea nestled near to Sloane Square, the sumptuous Saturday market in London’s Duke of York Square is one of the best London Saturday food markets around.

 Delicacies available from the various produce and farmer’s market stalls include freshly shucked oysters, cheese and wraps galore.

-One of our particular favourite food stalls at the weekly Duke of York Saturday market is the canale seller, a dainty and decadent pastry dessert from the Bordeaux region in France, flavoured with rum and vanilla and covered in a soft and tender custard centre and a dark, thick caramelized crust.
-Various flavours are available although we are slightly addicted to the coconut canale.
+One of our particular favourite food stalls at the weekly Duke of York London Saturday market is the canale dessert seller, a dainty and decadent pastry dessert from the Bordeaux region in France, flavoured with rum and vanilla and covered in a soft and tender custard centre and a dark, thick caramelized crust.

 15. Pimlico Road Saturday Farmers Market, Belgravia

-Held every Saturday from 9am to 2pm (except when it falls on a public holiday), Pimlico’s premier produce pop-up has established itself over the last 20 years as one of London’s best Saturday markets and farmers markets.
+Held every Saturday from 9am to 2pm (except when it falls on a public holiday), Pimlico Road Market is a premier produce pop-up, establishing itself over the last 20 years as one of London’s best Saturday farmers markets.

 Produce is fresh and queues for some of the more popular stalls can be huge – thankfully there are numerous coffee shops and bars nearby to unwind in afterwards.